Grossmont High School Advanced Placement and College Preparatory US History

 Doing the DBQ (2016)

-Here we will look at the College Board's main 2016 DBQ to learn how the institution of slavery developed in the American Colonies over its first 100 years.
-Click below, and scroll down to page #43 to compare, and pay special attention to, documents 3 and 5.
+Here, we will look at the College Board's main 2016 DBQ to learn how the institution of slavery developed in the American Colonies over its first 100 years.
+We focus on documents 3 and 4, below.
+The "Peculiar Institution" was defined by the turn of the 18th Century!

 “White Servitude”